jfpoilpret/fast-arduino-lib/README.md

 - ensure you pay (size and speed) only for what you use
 - use C++ Object-Oriented Design everywhere
 - reduce risk of bad code, e.g. by preventing usage, at compile time, of unexisting features (pins, timers...) for the target MCU
-- support and encourage event-driven programs
+- support event-driven programs
 - support both ATmega and ATtiny chips

-It was originally inspired by Cosa library from Mikael Patel.
+It was originally inspired by [Cosa library](https://github.com/mikaelpatel/Cosa) from Mikael Patel.

 After usage of Cosa libraries for several projects on ATmega328 and particularly ATtiny84, I found out that the current way Cosa is built has a few drawbacks related to: